|

 Strathspey archive where you can search for earlier conversations in the mailing list.

-The United Kingdom Alliance of Professional Teachers of Dancing and Kindred Arts provides support for our highland teacher and provides graded medal tests - and the medals themselves - for RSCDS Brighton dancers.
+The United Kingdom Alliance of Professional Teachers of Dancing and Kindred Arts provides support for our highland teacher and provides graded medal tests (and the medals themselves) for dancers.

 Grand Chain provides a large number of references to information on country, highland and ceilidh dancing, music and bands.
 Maintained by Ian Brockbank in Edinburgh.